EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 8. **Authenticate and Retrieve a Token**

-    - In GitLab, navigate to your project’s Access Tokens page:
+    - In GitLab, navigate to your project's Access Tokens page:
         `https://gitlab.${INGRESS_HOST}/mlops-test-project/-/settings/access_tokens`

     - Click **Add new token**.